 Long before you or I were ever born, the first sugar refinery in the United Sates was constructed in 1689.
 Many historians have now documented that much of the slave trade was initiated to find free labor to grow and harvest the plants from which sugar is derived; sugar cane or sugar beets.
 In my opinion, it makes the scar that slavery left on humanity even deeper knowing that much of the atrocity was committed in the name of producing a drug that would further enslave us--sugar.

-Tags: holistic nutrition, integrative health, addiction, candida/yeast, sugar
+Tags: addiction, holistic nutrition, integrative health, candida/yeast, sugar

 Tags: holistic nutrition, candida/yeast, sugar

-Nowadays it seems everyone has a “sweet tooth” but for some the desire to consume sugar is anything but an innocent or occasional craving.
 For some, the need for sugar morphs into an unwavering compulsion and could be considered an actually biological addiction.
 Before you continue to read any further, check and see if this sounds like you:

 Tags: holistic nutrition, sugar